-- 9.7.2.115 The spatial extent of the hazard is small given that a vessel must be in close proximity to an offshore export cable, inter-array cable or mooring line for an interaction to occur. - 9.7.2.116 There are three anchoring scenarios which are considered for this hazard: - Planned anchoring most likely as a vessel awaits a berth to enter port but may also result from adverse weather conditions, machinery failure or subsea operations; - Unplanned anchoring generally resulting from an emergency situation where the vessel has experienced steering failure; and - Anchor dragging caused by anchor failure. - 9.7.2.117 Although the second of these scenarios may involve limited decision-making time if drifting towards a hazard, in all three scenarios it is anticipated that the charting of infrastructure including the subsea cables and mooring lines will inform the decision to anchor, as per Regulation 34 of SOLAS (IMO, 1974). - 9.7.2.118 No anchored vessels were observed within the Shipping and Navigation study area for the during the survey periods or long-term vessel traffic data.
-Risk of interaction with an inter-array cable, interconnector cable, or mooring line on a planned anchoring or dragged anchoring basis is therefore anticipated to be extremely low.
+- 9.7.2.101 The spatial extent of the hazard is small given that a vessel must be in close proximity to an offshore export cable or inter-array cable for an interaction to occur. - 9.7.2.102 There are three anchoring scenarios which are considered for this hazard: - Planned anchoring most likely as a vessel awaits a berth to enter port but may also result from adverse weather conditions, machinery failure or subsea operations; - Unplanned anchoring generally resulting from an emergency situation where the vessel has experienced steering failure; and - Anchor dragging caused by anchor failure. - 9.7.2.103 Although the second of these scenarios may involve limited decision-making time if drifting towards a hazard, in all three scenarios it is anticipated that the charting of infrastructure will inform the decision to anchor, as per Regulation 34 of SOLAS (IMO, 19742). - 9.7.2.104 No anchored vessels were observed within the Shipping and Navigation study area for the during the survey periods or long-term vessel traffic data.
+Risk of interaction with an inter-array cable or interconnector cable on a planned anchoring or dragged anchoring basis is therefore anticipated to be extremely low.
 In terms of emergency anchoring, any areas of high traffic volume are likely to represent the areas of highest risk, particularly where there are hazards nearby (for example, structures, rocks, shallows).
-However; given the open sea room in proximity to the Caledonia OWF and water depths the likelihood of this scenario arising is very low.
-The majority of traffic is also anticipated to pass offshore of the Caledonia OWF, away from where the inter-array cables, interconnector cables and mooring lines associated with the Proposed Development (Offshore) are located. - 9.7.2.119 The likelihood of anchor interaction with a subsea cable is further minimised by the burial of the cables and use of external cable protection where required, which will be informed by the CBRA process, noting this will account for traffic volumes and sizes.
-General consensus of the Hazard Workshop was that floating subsea infrastructure including mooring lines and dynamic cables would be avoided by vessels in transit, and therefore frequency of any anchoring in proximity is also likely to be low.
+However; given the open sea room in proximity to the Caledonia North ite and water depths the likelihood of this scenario arising is very low.
+The majority of traffic is also anticipated to pass offshore of the Caledonia North Site, away from its associated inter-array cables and interconnector cable.

-- 9.7.2.120 In terms of the offshore export cables, Macduff anchorage sits within the OECC study area adjacent to the Caledonia OECC.
+- 9.7.2.105 The likelihood of anchor interaction with a subsea cable is further minimised by the burial of the cables and use of external cable protection where required, which will be informed by the CBRA process, noting this will account for traffic volumes and sizes. - 9.7.2.106 In terms of the offshore export cables, Macduff anchorage sits adjacent to the Caledonia North OECC.
 The volumes and sizes of vessels using this anchorage will be considered within the CBRA process, to ensure the cables are suitably buried and/or protected, noting promulgation of information and marking on nautical charts will further mitigate the risk.
-Additionally, it is likely that anchoring undertaken in Macduff anchorage will be planned, thus it is anticipated that mariners will take into account the presence of the offshore export cables via nautical charts before dropping anchor.
+Additionally, it is likely that anchoring undertaken in Macduff anchorage will be planned, thus it is anticipated that mariners will take into account the presence of the export cables via nautical charts before dropping anchor.
 With good practice, it is considered unlikely that an anchor interaction would occur.
-Final cable routeing within the Caledonia OECC will be defined within the CaP which will be approved by MD-LOT in consultation with the MCA. - 9.7.2.121 Should an anchor interaction occur, the most likely consequence is no damage to the cable or anchor, based on previous anchor interaction incidents.
-As an unlikely worst-case consequence, a snagging incident could occur and the vessel's anchor as well as the cable could be damaged, resulting in a loss of stability noting this would only occur for a smaller vessel which would be less likely to penetrate deeper into the seabed than a larger vessel. - 9.7.2.122 Relevant embedded mitigation measures include promulgation of information (M-21), marking on nautical charts (M-28), adherence to a CBRA (M-5), development of and adherence to a CaP (M-1) and vessel compliance with MGN 654 (MCA, 2021) (M-27).
+Final cable routeing within the Caledonia North OECC will be defined within the CaP which will be approved by MD-LOT in consultation with the MCA. - 9.7.2.107 Should an anchor interaction occur, the most likely consequence is no damage to the cable or anchor, based on previous anchor interaction incidents.
+As an unlikely worst-case consequence, a snagging incident could occur and the vessel's anchor as well as the cable could be damaged, resulting in a loss of stability noting this would only occur for a smaller vessel which would be less likely to penetrate deeper into the seabed than a larger vessel. - 9.7.2.108 Relevant embedded mitigation measures include promulgation of information (M-21), marking on nautical charts (M-28), adherence to a CBRA (M-5), development of and adherence to a CaP (M-1) and vessel compliance with MGN 654 (MCA, 2021) (M-27).